ZicongJiang/mine-web/content/en/authors/admin/_index.md

 - Visitors
 ---

-- Hello, I am Zicong Jiang, a student of communication engineering at the Key Laboratory of Modern Power System Simulation and Control and Renewable Energy Technology in NEEPU.
-My research interests include Optical Communication, Computer Vision and Signal Processing.
-I am researching Object Detection with Professor Liquan Zhao now.
-In daily life, I like playing computer games (especially FPS), and I also like singing and traveling, my favorite band is RADWIMPS and my favorite football club is Barcelona.
+- Hello, I am Zicong Jiang, a research student of Kimura Lab in Kyushu University.
+My research interests include Computer Vision, Signal Processing and Communication System.
+In daily life, I like playing computer games (especially FPS), and I also like music and traveling, my favorite band is RADWIMPS.

 ---
 What am I doing Now?

 - I'm researching to propose a better Object detection method, and try to get the SOTA through improving the post-processing algorithm and designing a better backbone network structure.
-- Studying for master admission test.
-- Learning TOFEL and GRE !!
+- Learn new knowledge through task driving, and try to make my own inventions.

-Update 12/04/2020
+Update 12/13/2021